 Are Turtlenecks Back In Style?
 The History Of This Classic Sweater Will Surprise You

 The year I turned 13, my grandma gave me a black cashmere turtleneck under the pretense that it was timeless — something I’d wear for the rest of my life.
 I wasn’t so sure: As a teenager in Southern California, I found it unbearably warm — and more than a little frumpy.
 The sweater lived untouched, nestled in a dark drawer until I dug it out nearly a decade later for a trip to Paris.
 The forecast was cold; the turtleneck was warm — it was that simple.
 But when I glanced at my reflection in a shop window, I saw the light — not only was I cozy, but I looked so...cool.
-Sure, it might have been the Parisian light, and sure, it might have been the fact that I was well-rested on vacation, but it had me thinking: Are turtlenecks in style in 2018?
+Sure, it might have been the Parisian light, and sure, it might have been the fact that I was well-rested on vacation, but it had me thinking: Are turtlenecks in style right now?
 Despite my initial misgivings, it turns out that the classic turtleneck was never really out.
 A brief look into this wardrobe staple's history proves just that.

 Recent pop-culture incarnations haven't always been inspiring — think: Drake’s shapeless grey knit in “Hotling Bling;” its frustrating use to signify Diane Keaton’s sexual repression in Something’s Gotta Give — but the turtleneck has been knitwear’s boldest power player since the word “sweater” was coined in 1882.
 You can trace the modern day turtleneck's predecessors all the way from Medieval chainmail to the Elizabethan ruff and the high-necked Gibson Girl shirtwaists — though none of these items bear the modern day turtleneck’s trademark versatility.